 - consent, attendance, and health and safety requirements for off-site learning

-- requirements for reporting to the board of trustees, including financial reporting and outcomes for students.
+- requirements for reporting to the school board, including financial reporting and outcomes for students.

 Schools cannot always predict student needs, what the external providers will do, or how the needs of local businesses may change.
 Therefore, it is recommended that a school’s STAR procedures provide information about: